MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 **Follow these steps to successfully pre-install Viva Goals:**

 1. Log in to https://admin.teams.microsoft.com/ with your user id and password.
-1. Click on Setup policies and choose App setup policies.
+1. Click on "Teams apps" and choose "Setup policies".
 1. Choose the policy that is associated with the segment of users you want the Viva Goals app to be pre-installed for.
 If you want to pre-install Viva Goals for all users in your tenant, choose the Global(Org-wide-default) option.
 1. Under the installed apps section, click on the ‘Add Apps’ button and Add Viva Goals.